lperilla/basf-challenge/README.md

 ### Behavior for zip file

 > It will unzip and move all xml files to the folder specified in the **bash.directory** property of the **application.yaml** to be processed :

+> The zip should have the follow structure, (The files must be in the root of the zip):

+    patent.zip
+    - US06060048A.xml
+    - US06060049A.xml
+    . . .